evpo/EncryptPad/deps/plog/README.md

 - `maxFileSize` - the maximum log file size in bytes
 - `maxFiles` - a number of log files to keep

-If `maxFileSize` or `maxFiles` is 0 then rolling behaviour is turned off.
+If `maxFileSize` or `maxFiles` is 0 then rolling behavior is turned off.

 The sample file names produced by this appender: